DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/30 Advanced Configuration.md

 - **createTemplate**

  A function that processes a custom template.
-It accepts an HTML markup or a DOM node passed to a UI component's **...Template** option and returns an object with a render function.
+It accepts an HTML markup or a DOM node passed to a UI component's **...Template** property and returns an object with a render function.

         createTemplate: function(source) {
             var template = Hogan.compile(source);